meilisearch/documentation/reference/api/tasks.md

 ### Cancel all tasks

-You can cancel all tasks by using the following filter:
+You can cancel all processing and enqueued tasks using the following filter:

 <RouteHighlighter method="POST" route="/tasks/cancel?statuses=processing,enqueued" />